psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 :save_as: teaching.html
 :url: teaching.html

-The focus of our teaching activities lies on the acquisition of practical skills for conducting high-quality scientific projects efficiently.
-This starts with basic necessities, like programming with a scripting language, to be able to pursue projects independently.
+The focus of our teaching activities lies on the acquisition of practical skills in order to efficiently conduct high-quality scientific projects.
+This starts with basic necessities, such as programming with a scripting language, to be able to pursue projects independently.
 Following the principles of Open Science, students are encouraged to perform their course work with the goal to share it with the larger scientific community, to expose it to public scrutiny via independent peer-review, and by those means obtain a first hand experience of the scientific process.
 Successful examples of student-authored publications resulting from such work can be found in:

 * **Häusler, C. O.** & Hanke, M. (2016). `An annotation of cuts, depicted locations, and temporal progression in the motion picture "Forrest Gump".